-Traditionally,grew by hiring associates whose revenue from their billings were traditionally divided 1/3 to pay the associate, 1/3 to cover their overhead expenses, and 1/3 for the firm’s profit.
+Traditionally, law firms grew by hiring full-time associates whose revenue from their billings were traditionally divided 1/3 to pay the associate, 1/3 to cover their overhead expenses, and 1/3 for the firm’s profit.
 This means that if you bill your associate’s time at $225 per hour, $75 of that $225 should be allocated for their pay, $75 should be allocated for overhead, and $75 should be realized as your firm’s profit.

-But this only works if your associate is busyand if you collect all of their billed time, which is rarely the case.
-When your associate is not busy and when you collect less than 100% of their billed time, the 1/3 that is supposed to be your profit ends up being consumed to pay the associate’s salary and benefits.
+But this only works if your associate is busy full time and if you collect all of their billed time, which is rarely the case.
+When your associate is not busy full time and when you collect less than 100% of their billed time, the 1/3 that is supposed to be your profit ends up being consumed to pay the associate’s salary and benefits.

-The good news is that here is a better way to power you!
-By using freelance lawyers aka remote associates, you can have the benefits of leveraging the time of other attorneys without the overhead, commitment, and lost profits of employees.
+The good news is that here is a better way to power your law firm!
+By using freelance lawyers aka remote associates, you can leverage the time of other attorneys without the overhead, commitment, and lost profits of full time employees.

 Outsourcing Lowers Overhead, Increases Profits